 Nuna car seats are made of steel—literally.

-Both the EXEC and RAVA feature an all-steel frame, offering heavy-duty protection compared with the plastic shells of most car seats.
-Plus, both seats are equipped with side-impact protection pods that absorb energy in the event of a crash.
+The Nuna EXEC, REVV and RAVA all feature an all-steel frame, offering heavy-duty protection compared with the plastic shells of most car seats.
+Plus, all three seats are equipped with side-impact protection pods that absorb energy in the event of a crash.

-Unique to the EXEC is an anti-rebound panel, which inhibits the car seat's motion in a crash and aids in the tightness of the installation.
-Plus, the anti-rebound panel doubles as a leg rest in both rear-facing and forward-facing positions, helping to keep your child comfortable (and protecting your vehicle seat from dirty shoes.)
+On the EXEC, the anti-rebound panel doubles as a leg rest in both rear-facing and forward-facing positions, helping to keep your child comfortable (and protecting your vehicle seat from dirty shoes.)

-Installing the RAVA and EXEC is similar (and similarly simple).
+The installation process for the RAVA, REVV and EXEC is similar (and similarly simple).

-For both seats, Nuna recommends using the vehicle seat belt rather than the LATCH system because it eliminates confusion later on.
+For all three seats, Nuna recommends using the vehicle seat belt rather than the LATCH system because it eliminates confusion later on.
 Eventually, the combined weight of any car seat and your child will exceed the 65-pound limitation of your car's LATCH system, requiring a switch to the seatbelt, anyway.

-On both car seats, the seat fabrics are removable and machine-washable.
+On all three car seats, the seat fabrics are removable and machine-washable.